Car Insurance and Vehicle Registration: Requirements by State

 State Requirements: Insurance for Vehicle Registration

-The majority of U.S. states — 46 states plus Washington D.C. — require proof of active liability insurance to register a vehicle.
+All 50 states plus Washington D.C. require proof of active liability insurance or an approved alternative to register a vehicle.
 However, a small number of states offer alternatives or have looser enforcement at the DMV counter.

 States That Require Insurance to Register

 Most states require you to show proof of insurance that meets state minimum liability limits before your registration is processed.
 Common minimum requirements include bodily injury liability and property damage liability.
-For example, California now requires 30/60/15 limits (effective 2025), while Texas requires 30/60/25.
+Six states updated their minimums between 2025–2026:

 States With Exceptions